Types of Bipolar Disorder: Prevalence, Key Differences, and How to Get Help

 Don’t struggle alone.
 Our providers can help.

-All types of bipolar disorder are characterized by periods of mania and major depressive episodes.
-For that reason, some people know bipolar disorder as “manic depression.”
-Manic episodes include symptoms such as taking risky behaviors and not sleeping.
-Depressive episodes include the symptoms of depression, such as low mood and fatigue.
+All types of bipolar disorder are characterized by repeated episodes of mania, hypomania, and major depression.
+This is why bipolar disorder was once known as “manic depression.”
+Manic episodes can include symptoms such as taking risky behaviors, experiencing racing thoughts, and having reduced need for sleep.
+Depressive episodes often bring symptoms of low mood, lack of energy, and fatigue.

-Also known as “bipolar I,” bipolar 1 includes the most severe manic and depressive symptoms for the longest periods of time.
+Also known as “bipolar I,” bipolar 1 is characterized by the most severe manic and depressive symptoms that last the longest.
+Some research shows bipolar 1 is among the more prevalent forms within the bipolar disorder spectrum.

-• At least one major depressive episode that lasts at least one week
+• At least one major depressive episode lasting at least one week

-• At least one manic episode that lasts at least one week
+• At least one manic episode lasting at least one week

-• Or depressive and manic episodes of any length that require hospitalization
+• Manic or depressive episodes of any length requiring hospitalization

-• Manic symptoms not better explained by other disorders, such as schizoaffective disorder
+• Symptoms not better explained by other disorders (such as schizoaffective disorder)

 • Anxious distress